 The Perfect Little City?

 Travel writer Bill Bryson is a former chancellor of the university and locals are proud to point out that in Notes from a Small Island he describes Durham as “a perfect little city.”
 The cathedral has been voted Britain’s top landmark in the TripAdvisor Travellers’ Choice Awards.
 So perhaps my enthusiasm for Durham is not blind fondness?

 Durham is approximately three hours north of London by train and has plenty of places to stay because, over the past couple of years, new hotels have opened in the city centre.

 Hotels and Guesthouses in Durham

-Over the summer months you can also book accommodation within the castle.
+Over the summer months, you can also book accommodation within the castle.
 For a special night, you can stay in the Bishop’s Suite, once the Bishop of Durham’s master bedroom.
-It means you’ll wake in a four poster bed to tapestries on the wall.
-The sitting room has great views over the river Wear.
+It means you’ll wake in a four-poster bed next to tapestries on the wall.
+The sitting room has great views over the River Wear.

 A Café or Chips?